pingcap/docs-cn/best-practices/massive-regions-best-practices.md

 ![Check pd-worker](/media/best-practices/pd-worker-metrics.png)

-Currently, pd-worker is optimized for better efficiency in [#5620](https://github.com/tikv/tikv/pull/5620) on [TiKV master](https://github.com/tikv/tikv/tree/master), which is applied since [v3.0.5](/releases/release-3.0.5.md#tikv).
-If you encounter a similar problem, it is recommended to upgrade to v3.0.5 or later versions.
+pd-worker has been optimized for better performance since [v3.0.5](/releases/release-3.0.5.md#tikv).
+If you encounter a similar problem, it is recommended to upgrade to the latest version.

 ### Prometheus is slow to query metrics

 In a large-scale cluster, as the number of TiKV instances increases, Prometheus has greater pressure to query metrics, making it slower for Grafana to display these metrics.
-To ease this problem, metrics pre-calculation is configured in v3.0.
+To ease this problem, metrics pre-calculation is configured since v3.0.